 The EOC has been sponsored by UT Arlington for more than 30 years.
 Every four years, the University submits a grant proposal to the U.S. Department of Education as part of a national competition.
 The federal government has awarded UTA grant funding for the EOC continuously since 1979.

-You are ready if you meet all of the following:
+You are ready if you meet at least one of the following: